Chapter 20: Four Children

 They drove back to the motel in silence.

 “Come inside,” she said.
+Her room, not his.

 They slept.

+The longest silence.
 Twenty-three days.

 She called Hank that night.
 He picked up on the second ring.

 Silence.
-Not empty.
-The kind that has weight distributed across it, that holds without sagging.
+The kind that holds without sagging.

-“How’s the school?” she asked.
+“How’s the school?” she said.

 “I’m sorry.”